 A budget friendly, portable and professional level audio interface ideal for musicians and vloggers – all for under £75.

-4. Focusrite Scarlett 2i2 MKII USB Audio Interface (2nd Gen)
+4. Focusrite Scarlett 2i2 3rd Gen USB Audio Interface

-The Focusrite Scarlett 2i2 MKII USB Audio Interface (2nd Gen) is one of the most widely used (and well respected) audio interfaces in the world of music.
-In fact, it’s the best-selling USB audio interface in the world thanks to its super-low latency, class leading sound quality and the inclusion of the award winning Scarlett mic preamps.
+The Focusrite Scarlett 2i2 3rd Gen USB Audio Interface is the newest addition to one of the most widely used (and well respected) audio interfaces in the world of music.
+In fact, it’s the 3rd generation of the best-selling USB audio interface in the world thanks to its super-low latency, class leading sound quality and the inclusion of the award winning Scarlett mic preamps.

 This small and very portable audio interface allows you to record both microphones and line level instruments through 2 XLR/Jack combo inputs at studio quality, anywhere, anytime.
 Both inputs have independent gain stages and the 2 x 1/4 inch balanced jack outputs at the rear allow you to hook up your unit to professional studio monitors and mix direct from the interface.
 Thanks to the fact the interface is connected and powered by a USB cable from your PC/Laptop/Mac and provides phantom power to your microphones you’re ready to record at any time.